10 best badminton racquets in india featured image swag swami article

 Which Badminton Racket Is Best For Beginners?

-For beginners, it is best to buy cheap, lightweight rackets that are isometric in shape.
-Moreover, from our review above, we recommend Silver’s Graphic-21 .
+For beginners, it is advisable to purchase cheap, lightweight rackets with an isometric shape.
+Based on our review, we recommend the Silver's Graphic-21 racket for beginners.

 Are There Junior-Size Badminton Rackets?

-Yes, junior-size badminton racquets are available.
-However, they lack the standardisation of features which is present for regular rackets.
+Yes, junior-size badminton rackets are available.
+However, they may not have the same standard features as regular-sized rackets.

 What Are The Measurements Of Badminton Rackets?

-Badminton rackets can measure up to 68 cm in length and 23 cm in width and weigh anywhere up to 150 g.
+Badminton rackets can vary in length up to 68 cm, width up to 23 cm, and weigh up to 150 g.

 Also check out Swami’s take on the Best Basketball Shoes in India